syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-data-source/microsoft-sql-server.md

 {% endhighlight %}
 {% endtabs %}

-N> Normal editing is the default edit mode for the DataGrid component.
+> Normal editing is the default edit mode for the DataGrid component.
 Set the [IsPrimaryKey](https://help.syncfusion.com/cr/blazhttps://localhost:7033/Gridor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property of Column as **true** for a particular column, whose value is a unique value for editing purposes.

 #### Insert a row